Fury offers Joshua ‘Battle of Britain’ heavyweight bout

 “If you’re interested I’ll send you the date over and we can rumble — a battle of Britain for the WBC heavyweight championship of the world.
 Let me know if you’re interested.
 If not, I will select another opponent.”

-Joshua is unlikely to take the bait as his team look to help him rebuild with a bout against a different opponent.
+“I don’t do the online discussions just for clout,” wrote Joshua, before adding: “I’ll be ready in December.”

+Former champion Joshua fell to 24-3 with his latest defeat to Usyk but a clash with Fury would ignite huge interest in Britain.

-Usyk, who retained his WBO, IBF and WBA titles with his victory over Joshua, said on Friday he hoped to set up a unification bout against Fury next year.
+Usyk, who retained his WBO, IBF and WBA titles against Joshua, said on Friday he hoped to set up a unification bout against Fury next year.